Welcome to the website to the Walking Guide to the Vía de la Plata!

 The route followed by the Vía de la Plata was originally a Roman Road linking Asturias in the north of Spain with the port of Cádiz in the south.
-Its name, which means The Silver Route, is first documented in the 15th century and is based on the belief that the Romans used this route to transport silver from Asturias to the Mediterranean port of Cádiz.
-However, given that the mines of Asturias mostly produced gold, a more likely explanation is that plata is derived from the Arabic word al-balat, meaning the road.
+Its name in Spainish means The Silver Route.
+This name is of relatively recently origin (15th century) and is based on the belief that the Romans used this route to transport silver from Asturias to the Mediterranean port of Cádiz.
+Prior to that it was called al-balat, Arabic for the road.

 Today the Vía de la Plata is a popular alternative to the Camino Francés for people looking for solitude and a more authentic Camino experience (with its accompanying difficulties).